-Keep up to date with the latest research on the changing online shopping trends in Sweden, Denmark, Norway, and Finland.
+Keep up to date with the latest research on the changing e-commerce trends in the Nordics: Sweden, Denmark, Norway, and Finland.

 The citizens of Nordic countries have a lot in common, but the region consists of different cultures, different languages, and different currencies—all of which have an impact on each country’s approach to online shopping.

 Each country’s e-commerce trends have been analyzed and documented in the latest PostNord ‘E-commerce in the Nordics’ report*.
 The following summary of the study’s findings provides essential insight for any business wishing to trade online in Sweden, Denmark, Norway, and Finland.

 According to the PostNord report, consumers in Sweden, Denmark, Norway, and Finland spent SEK 112 billion online in the first half of 2019 (approximately $11.6 billion USD).

 Here’s how online shopping broke down per country:

 - Sweden: SEK 44.2B (SEK 5,800 per person)

 - Denmark: SEK 26.1B (SEK 6,000 per person)